 - Make sure anything important like a VHF radio and/or phone is attached your PFD with a string.

 - Paddle your route at day and night so you know every bend, bay, inlet and waterway.
 Though surprises are nice with an added sense of adventure.
+Especially important for the Seventy48 race.

 - Start paddling regularly at night – Downwind, upwind, sidewind and freighter surf at night.
 Test your gear – lights, hydration, falling, getting back on.